Sexual assault is any sexual contact without consent — including rape.

 Using Sex Education to Prevent Sexual Assault

 Planned Parenthood supports and provides sex education that helps young people learn skills to talk about their desires and boundaries — as well as the desires and boundaries of others.
 Planned Parenthood’s sex education also includes resources to help survivors of sexual assault feel supported — rather than brushed off, disbelieved, or blamed.

 Supporting Prevention and Response with Good Policies

 To make real progress toward ending sexual assault, survivors need policies that support them.

 There has been progress in policies that aim to prevent and respond to sexual assault at the local, state, and federal levels.
-What’s more, in 2014 President Obama introduced the Not Alone campaign and a White House task force to combat sexual assault on college campuses.
-Survivors across the nation are also speaking up and making a difference.
+For example, in 2014 President Obama introduced the Not Alone campaign and a White House task force to combat sexual assault on college campuses.
+Survivors across the nation have been speaking up and making a difference.
 More recently, the #MeToo movement has brought the power of survivor’s voices to the forefront, with unprecedented demands for perpetrators to be held accountable.

 Planned Parenthood’s ability to support survivors is under constant threat by politicians with an agenda to shut down health centers.
 The consequence would be blocking women, men, and young people from accessing the preventive services Planned Parenthood health centers provide.
 And we won’t stand for it.

 Fierce College Activists are Creating Change on Campus

 One study suggests that nearly one in five undergraduate women experience sexual assault or attempted sexual assault since entering college.
 Silence can be detrimental to both mental and physical health, and the young people at the helm of this movement are raising their voices to be heard.